 Daniel’s advice to consultants for business networking

-[VM] People like us put in all our efforts and create a 70-page white paper.
+[VM] People like us put in all our efforts and create a 70-page The white paper is one of the pillars of a B2B content marketing strategy.
+It is proof of your expertise..
 But when we post it on LinkedIn, we can’t get a certain number of views unless we insert a poll.
 When experts are striving, what is your million dollar advice to the average consultant out there?

 Let me try and give you a number of nuggets and maybe all of them together will form the million dollar answer.
 What you should post on LinkedIn is something reverse engineered.
 In other words, find a quote, highlight an image and you do something that’s more the user-friendly.